BlockchainCommons/GordianSeedTool-iOS/Docs/Definitions.md

 Definitions in alphabetic order:

+#### Account Map
+An Account Map is a dataset with xpubs, wallet descriptors, and other metadata for fully restoring a multisig account.

 #### Airgap
 This is a _network security measure_ employed on one or more computers to ensure that a secure computer network is _physically isolated_ from unsecured networks.\
 [More in source](https://en.wikipedia.org/wiki/Air_gap_(networking)) on Wikipedia.